-We've been sharing information many ways.
-The way we calculate and report the star ratings now is based on input from stakeholders and ongoing data analysis.
-We expect the star ratings will evolve and be refined over time.
-We hope that you'll review new information and will give us input.
+CMS has shared information in many ways.
+The way CMS calculates and reports the star ratings now is based on input from stakeholders and ongoing data analysis.
+CMS expects the star ratings will evolve and be refined over time.
+CMS hopes that you'll review the new information and will give us input.

 What are the types of home health star ratings?